Penn State mark

 Fiscal Responsibilities:

-– Monitors and tracks budgets and funding
+– Monitors and tracks department/area budget

 Problem Solving:

-– Encounters moderately complex problems
+– Encounters varied and complex problems

 Independence of Action: